 The only live animals inside were a couple of alpacas next to a gift shop.

 The top deck had more cages and the living quarters on one side and more museum displays on the other.

 They had displays on the geological evidence for the flood, flood myths in other cultures, and such like.
 The final section was a presentation of the gospel on comic-book-style panels on the walls.

 Since we were right there, we ate lunch in the buffet in the park.
 The food wasn’t bad for a buffet.

-We walked through the small zoo, but it was hot and sunny and Sal’s foot was hurting.
+We walked through the small zoo, but it was hot and sunny.
 We skipped the camel ride and the zip line.